Sino-Portuguese Joint Declaration

 The Joint Declaration on the Question of Macau, or Sino-Portuguese Joint Declaration, was a treaty between Portugal and the People's Republic of China over the status of Macau.
-The full name of the treaty is Joint Declaration of the Government of the People's Republic of China and the Government of the Portuguese Republic on the question of Macao.
-Signed on 26 March 1987 the Declaration established the process and conditions of the transfer of the territory from Portuguese rule to the People's Republic of China.
-The Joint Declaration served also as the main source of fundamental rights that were implemented in the Macau Special Administrative Region Basic Law.
+The full name of the treaty is Joint Declaration of the Government of the Portuguese Republic and the Government of the People's Republic of China on the question of Macau.
+Signed on 26 March 1987, the Declaration established the process and conditions of the transfer of the territory from Portuguese rule to the People's Republic of China.
+The Joint Declaration served also as the main source of fundamental rights that were implemented in the Basic Law of the Macau Special Administrative Region.
 The process was otherwise similar to the handover of Hong Kong to Chinese sovereignty by the United Kingdom in 1997.

 Background

 By the 17th century, Portugal had established colonial rule over Macau after gaining concessions from various Chinese governments.
 In 1887, Portugal and the Qing dynasty signed the Sino-Portuguese Draft Minutes and the Sino–Portuguese Treaty of Peking, in which China ceded to Portugal the right to "perpetual occupation and government of Macau"; conversely, Portugal pledged to seek China's approval before transferring Macau to another country.
 Colonial rule continued until 1974, when the Carnation revolution installed a democratic regime in Portugal that sought to end colonialism.
 Bilateral talks between China and Portugal led to the status of Macau being established as Chinese territory under Portuguese administration.
 The full framework of transfer of sovereignty was decided in 1987 with the Sino-Portuguese Joint Declaration.